 Part of a large photo effects suite from Google (now DXO), Color Efex Pro is both a standalone application and a plugin for Lightroom/Photoshop offering a range of 55 filters for color correction, retouching, and creative photo effects.

 Whilst most of what this software provides can be achieved by those with a moderate knowledge of Photoshop, it saves you having to navigate Photoshop's complicated menus trying to remember how to create an effect.

 All of the filters in Color Efex Pro can be applied non-destructively as layers.
 In addition, the software has a clever 'control points' system, which allows you to target specific parts of the image to apply effects, whilst leaving other areas unaffected.

-I personally find a good workflow to involve getting your image as close as possible to your intended look in Camera raw/Lightroom, before switching over to Color Efex to refine and finalise that look.
+I personally find a good workflow is to get your image as close as possible to your intended look in CameraRaw/Lightroom, and then switch over to Color Efex Pro to refine and finalize that look.